tug-cps/.github/profile/README.md

 Our [Paper](https://www.researchgate.net/publication/363770008_Short_Paper_Learning_Non-linear_White-box_Predictors_A_Use_Case_in_Energy_Systems) "Learning Non-linear White-box Predictors" got accepted at IEEE International Conference on Machine Learning and Applications ([IEEE ICMLA](https://www.icmla-conference.org/icmla22/IEEE-ICMLA-2022-Conference-Program.pdf))

-Our [Paper](https://www.climatechange.ai/papers/neurips2022/102) "Deep learning-based bias adjustment of decadal climate predictions" got accepted at NeurIPS 2022 Workshop: Tackling Climate Change with Machine Learning.
+Our [Paper](https://www.climatechange.ai/papers/neurips2022/102) "Deep learning-based bias adjustment of decadal climate predictions" got accepted at NeurIPS 2022 Workshop.

 Our [Paper](https://smart-conf.com/pdf/SMART22-Final-Program.pdf) "An Open IoT Platform: Lessons Learned from a District Energy System" got accepted at [IEEE SMART22](https://smart-conf.com/pdf/SMART22-Final-Program.pdf).

-Our [Paper](https://ecp.ep.liu.se/index.php/modelica/article/view/571) "A Dymola-Python framework for data-driven model creation and co-simulation" got accepted at Modelica Conference 2022.
+Our [Paper](https://ecp.ep.liu.se/index.php/modelica/article/view/571) "A Dymola-Python framework for data-driven model creation and co-simulation" got accepted at Modelica Conf.
+2022.

+Our [Paper](https://www.mdpi.com/2075-5309/12/5/526) "IoT Middleware Platforms for Smart Energy Systems" got accepted in Buildings.

  <hr />

 The project [OctoAI](https://projekte.ffg.at/projekt/4424980) will start in January 2023.
 In OctoAI, we are developing the next generation of high-performance edge-AI for intelligent systems.

 The project [Distel](https://www.zukunftsfonds.steiermark.at/cms/beitrag/12891947/967663/) will start in January 2023.
 DISTEL's goal is to develop the next generation of physics-informed ML to control districts with high shares of storage.

+The project [PV DiKlaWi](https://www.zukunftsfonds.steiermark.at/cms/beitrag/12891947/967663/) will start in January 2023.
+The project will develop a camera system and a AI-based diagnostic method for fault detection of PV systems.

  <hr />